-The ESMO-Magnitude of Clinical Benefit Scale (ESMO-MCBS) version 1.0 and 1.1
+The ESMO-Magnitude of Clinical Benefit Scale in Annals of Oncology.

 The ESMO-Magnitude of Clinical Benefit Scale (ESMO-MCBS) version 1.0 (v1.0) was published in May 2015 and was the first version of this validated and reproducible tool to assess the magnitude of clinical benefit from new cancer therapies.
 The ESMO-MCBS is designed to be a dynamic tool with planned revisions and updates based upon recognition of expanding needs and shortcomings identified.